House has inadequate drainage?

 - If the area is always wet

-- Use plants which like a continuously wet soil, and do not mind being waterlogged at times (e.g. Iris, Papyrus etc.).
+- Use plants that like continuously wet soil, and do not mind being waterlogged at times (e.g. Iris, Papyrus etc.).
 Spread a 4 – 5 cm layer of coarse sand or pebbles over the surface to restrict the growth of algae or any other putrid smells

 - If the area sometimes dries out: